If there are links that you think should be listed please let me know. No guarantees on inclusion!

 For highway maintenance issues within the county of Derbyshire, but outside Derby City Council area, report using the online form here

-If the problem is on, or close to, a road that the Highways Agency are responsible for (broadly A38, M1, A50, Raynesway, A52 between Spondon and M1) then report it here.
+If the problem is on, or close to, a road that the National Highways are responsible for (broadly A38, M1, A50, Raynesway, A52 between Spondon and M1) then report it here or ring 0300 123 5000.

 Cycle Derby – council organisation to grow cycling in Derby, particularly amongst school children